Mia-Rain/streaming-abuse-guide/README.md

 ### Abusing Spotify
 For every platform that Spotify is present on, hacks and tools exist to bypass ads and spoof a premium account.
 #### Desktop
-On the desktop, there are tools just for bypassing ads.
-Still, those often don't work too well.
-[Spicetify](https://spicetify.app) can install extensions that bypass ads and provide premium features.
+On the desktop, there are tools just for bypassing ads; such as [SpotX](https://github.com/SpotX-Official/SpotX), [BlockTheSpot](https://github.com/mrpond/BlockTheSpot), and [BurntSushi](https://github.com/OpenByteDev/burnt-sushi), SpotX has worked the best for these.
+[Spicetify](https://spicetify.app) can install extensions that bypass ads and get you premium features with advanced customiztions.
+Extensions for adblocking have been known to have issues on spicetify.
 #### iOS
 It's much easier to sideload using a jailbroken iPhone or one with [TrollStore](https://github.com/opa334/TrollStore).
 Methods for sideloading without these do exist, such as [sideloadly](https://sideloadly.io/) and [altstore](https://altstore.io/)/[sidestore](https://sidestore.io/).
 With that, it's possible to sideload the modified apps from [SpotCompiled](https://github.com/SpotCompiled).
 #### Android
 This really needs no guide.
 Endless "Spotify APK mod" downloads are all across the web.
+However the current method is [revanced](https://revanced.app)

 ---